Blackburn Switch Wrap Review

 The Switch Wrap carries a useful 15-function tool kit inside of a small velcro pocket.
 It doesn't match the most fully-featured tools in our test, but it has everything that you'll need for common trailside mechanicals and a few more for good measure.
 It packs all of the common hex sizes necessary for modern bikes with 2.5, 3, 4, 5, 6, and 8mm wrenches.
 Additionally, it holds the two most common Torx sizes, T25 and T30, a flat head screwdriver, and a chain tool.
 On the chain tool are also size 0, 1, and 2 spoke wrenches, disc brake pad spreader, and a Presta valve core tool.
 With this arsenal of tools at your disposal, you can conquer a wide variety of mechanical mishaps.

 The Switch Wrap's 15 functions sit roughly at the median of the tools we tested.
 It is far from the most capable model we tried out, but also offers more than just the barebones essentials.
 The Switch Wrap offers a happy medium between the extremes.
-Tools that provide similar functionality include the Crankbrothers F15 with 15 and the ToPeak Ninja 16+ with 16, but neither of these tools offers the portability and carrying capacity of the Switch Wrap.
+While other models offer a similar number of tools, none offer the same portability and additional carrying capacity of the Switch Wrap.

 Ergonomics